desuk/desuk.github.io/content/join.md

 * Overseas Membership: Exactly the same, but a slightly higher cost to cover international shipping.

 * Overseas Digital Membership: For overseas residents who are happy to receive *Blue Light* in electronic (PDF) form instead of via post.
+Free CDs and other physical media are not available in this membership category.

 We accept secure payment either via PayPal or all major cards.
 Select your membership type below and click *Buy Now*.